oiagorodrigues/oiagorodrigues/README.md

 #### Better score and contributors:

 - 🔭 I’m currently working as a Frontend Developer on a Courses platform using the Vue ecossytem (Vue.js, Nuxt, Vue Router, Vuex)
-- 🌱 I’m currently learning more about Java, Spring Boot and React.
+- 🌱 I’m currently learning more about Java, Spring Boot, React and React Native.

 ### OpenSource projects that I contribute